Ghana Military Academy: Organisation Of The Cadet Body

 The Cadet body is organised into a Cadet Battalion which is commanded by a Commanding Officer Cadet Battalion who is responsible through the Course Commanders and the Svc Chief Instructors for training and administration of the cadet body.
 They are assisted by Officers Commanding, Course Officers, Platoon Commanders and Platoon Non Commissioned Officers.

 The cadet body is divided into companies for administrative and training purposes.
 Officers Commanding, Course Officers, Platoon Commanders, Company Sergeant Majors (CSMs) and Platoon Non Commissioned Officers are assigned to each company as follows:

 a.
 The companies are designated Abyssinia, Burma, Chiringa, and when required Duala.
 For the ease of instruction, field training/exercises, command and control, cadets are further organised into Platoons.
 Each Platoon's strength is not more than 35 cadets.
 The platoons are designated 1st Platoon, 2nd Platoon, 3rd Platoon, 4th Platoon in that order.

 b.
 Irrespective of the Course or Intake, cadets are assigned to companies upon entry into the Academy.
 Membership of company may change from time to time due to changes in strengths, appointments, or other exigencies.

+Cadet Appointments

+Ranks and Organisation

+The Ghana Military Academy bestows appointments on outstanding senior cadets to aid in the overall leadership of the cadet body.
+The appointments are typically made during a change of status ceremony and include;